SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

 If you just na&iuml;vely open the CDC COVID Data Tracker and ask for all US data at the county level, you get by default the reassuring map shown here.
 There's all that lovely, calming green in here in the fastness of New England, so here at Ch&acirc;teau Weekend we always like to see that.
-Sure, Florida's a disaster, but they shoot themselves inthe feet with great regularity, so no surprise there.
-The conservative red states of the south and west are somewhat similr.
+Sure, Florida's a disaster, but they shoot themselves in the feet with great regularity, so no surprise there.
+The conservative red states of the south and west are somewhat similar.
 California's a bit surprising to me, but perhaps not to people who keep up with this sort of thing.

 Generally speaking, this says community levels are currently manageable.
 It's an